sarahdarwiche/Sorting-Algorithms/README.md

 # Sorting-Algorithms
+An implementation of merge sort, bubble sort, insertion sort, and quick sort.
-includes running time analysis and tests
+Includes running time analysis and tests.
+Complete with graphs.
+Input is tested in increasing, decreasing, and random order.